SmalkiGroove/heroes-expansion/doc/HEROES.md

 Researcher - Wizard

 • All experience that hero gains after battles is increased by 2% per hero level.
-• Every other hero gain daily experience equal to 2% of this hero's total experience.
+• Every other hero gains daily experience equal to 2% of this hero's total experience.

 Starting Skills
 • Artificier